LutrisLabs/stamp_location_scaper/README.md

 - Exports results to Excel and CSV formats
 - Includes Google Maps geocoding for precise coordinates
 - Creates interactive maps with all locations
+- Category analysis and standardization for clean data organization
+- CSV-to-GeoJSON conversion with simplified property structure

 ## Project Structure